Dyst0rti0n/wifi_pwn/README.md

 ### Initial Setup

 1. **Superuser Check**:
     - The script will check if it is running with superuser privileges.
-If not, it will prompt you to run it with `sudo`.
+If not, it will prompt you to run it with 'sudo' (Linux) or as Administrator (Windows).

 2. **CSV Backup**:
     - The script will move any existing CSV files in the current directory to a backup folder to prevent data loss.